liamcannon/STAX/README.md

 The project is entirely **open-source** and any contributions to fix other mods are welcome.

-While containing fixes for several mods, only patches for mods that players have enabled when launching arma will be loaded using the `skipWhenMissingDependencies` flag.
+While containing fixes for several mods, only compats for mods that players have enabled when launching arma will be loaded using the `skipWhenMissingDependencies` flag.
 This ensures that missing addon or missing class errors will not occur.

 ## Available Patches